Arabic Studies (Minor)

 Minor programs allow students to develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.

-A minor in Arabic studies helps students with communication and cultural competency skills as they pursue careers in political analysis, education, tourism and hospitality, the military and sociology or marketing.
+A minor in Arabic studies helps students with communication and cultural competency skills as they pursue careers in political analysis, education, tourism and hospitality, the military, sociology, marketing and various other fields.

 Example Careers